forestryio/forestry.io/hugo/content/blog/hugo-and-jekyll-compared.md

 Hugo is a static site generator written in Go.
 Hugo is created by Steve Francia and Bjørn Erik Pedersen.
 The development is currently lead by the Norwegian.

-Started in 2013, Hugo has quickly grown to become one pf the most popular SSG with over 44k stars on GitHub.
+Started in 2013, Hugo has quickly grown to become one of the most popular SSG with over 44k stars on GitHub.

 Hugo has a clear advantage over other SSGs: it's **fast.**